rtCamp/Frappe-Manager/docs/guides/admin-tools.md

 !!! warning
     Admin tools are enabled by default on `dev` benches and disabled on `prod` benches at create time.
 Switching environments later does not toggle them - disable explicitly before going live.

+See also: [Environments](environments.md) for the dev/prod defaults behind these tools, and [Architecture](../reference/architecture.md) for how they are routed inside the bench.